lilytagvoryan/cse15l-lab-reports/lab3.md

         Authors' Contributions
         the experiments.
  ```
 This command looked up all the lines where "a" does NOT show up.
-Contrasting from the other commands, -v looks for the places where the given string is NOT shown.
+Contrasting from the other commands, -v looks for the places where the given string is NOT shown which is helpful if you want to find information that does not show up in the article you are viewing.
 ```
 grep -v 'a\|e\|i' technical/plos/pmed.0010028.txt
 ```